4 people taken to hospital after battery fire forces United flight to return to San Diego

 Flight crew put the burning object in a fire bag to prevent the fire from spreading, the department said.
 The fire did not spread to the plane.

+"We thank our crew for their quick actions in prioritizing the safety of everyone on board the aircraft," United said.

 Four people who were on the plane were taken to the UC San Diego Medical Center, the fire department said on Twitter.
-It's not clear why.
+According to United, all were flight attendants who were transported to the hospital "as a precaution."

-Two others declined transportation to the hospital, and all other passengers and crew members aboard the plane were evaluated, the fire department said.
+Two other passengers were evaluated onsite, United said, but declined transportation to the hospital, according to the fire department.
+All other passengers and crew members aboard the plane were evaluated, the fire department said.

+United said that the airline was "making arrangements to get our customers to their destinations."

 for more features.